- Books, Literature, and Writing»

 It took about two days for us to get the message from Hawking, asking for a full

 Investigation.
-Well, we could do what we could do which wasn't much.
+We could do what we could do which wasn't much.

 Something big and fast had passed Laker's yacht.

-We mapped the area from which the distress signal emanated, where we found
+We mapped the area where the distress signal emanated, where we found

 Ian was flipping a coin, Dalmar/Sagir, and Shelly was saying that it must have been an accident.